Opinion | Did Britney Spears grow up? Or did we?

 This incongruity spawned the “Free Britney” movement among her fans, who advocate for the liberty of their ride-or-die.
 She doesn’t want this, they say — and they engage in painstaking biopsies of her Instagram posts that they claim are crammed with coded messages.
 Example: She says she likes Disney’s animated film “Frozen.”
 Because its heroine Elsa runs away to a castle?
 Then she, too, must crave escape!

-Fair enough: Spears doesn’t seem to want this, according to recent filings from her lawyer that say she is “vehemently opposed to this effort by her father to keep her legal struggle hidden away in the closet as a family secret.”
+Fair enough: Difficult as it is to assess her state of mind from scattered social media missives, Spears doesn’t seem to want this, according to recent filings from her lawyer that say she is “vehemently opposed to this effort by her father to keep her legal struggle hidden away in the closet as a family secret.”
 And she even “appreciates her fans’ informed support.”

 This is progress, to a point.
 Certainly, our attitudes toward mental health have transformed over recent years, and maybe that alone would stop us from snickering if a famous young mother were struggling today.
 But our protective urge toward this pop star only showed up when she became someone to pity rather than someone to envy.
 Now that we know Spears is a virtual captive, we want her to be free.
 All the while, we forget that we helped make her a captive in the first place.